 I’ll Let You In On A Little Secret

-Parenting in Christ: Lessons from the Parables is available on audiobook.
+Get Parenting in Christ: Lessons from the Parables on audiobook!

-Unfortunately, some of have cherry picked a few verses to support already established ideas about how to parent.
+Unfortunately, some have cherry-picked a few verses to support already established ideas about how to parent.
 That’s not what I’ve done with Parenting in Christ.
-The first book, Parenting in Christ: Treasures for Parenting From Jesus has over 300 Bible verses in less than 50 pages.
-In all honesty, it could probably use a bit more writing between the scriptures.
+The first book, Parenting in Christ: Treasures for Parenting From Jesus has over 300 bible verses in less than 50 pages.

 Lessons from the Parables, the second book, focuses entirely on the Parables Jesus told.
-Scripture leads the way, in what is probably a more easy to digest Bible study guide.
+Scripture leads the way, in what is an easy-to-digest bible study guide.
 I tried to keep it especially simple and more geared to the new Christian.
 As the parables are rich with meaning, a seasoned Christian is sure to find treasures there as well.
 Growing in Christ is the companion guide for teens and each week’s lesson matches up with the lesson in the adult guide.

 To be honest, my personal favorite is the last one, Parenting in Christ: Training in the Disciplines of Jesus.
 It’s a very practical book that is intended for a little bit more seasoned Christian.
 It focuses on developing practices that encourage spiritual growth.